-On my first day at Hotel Florida there were no panes on my room’s balcony doors so I was welcomed to this seaside town by the heaving noise of Havana’s busy main street below me and when the night fell ,humid and heavy with a blanket of heat, the sound of whistling men and laughing women reverberating through the dusty neighborhood.
-Down in the lobby bar mojitos flowed by the double while couples danced the salsa; Latino men and women oozing unbridled hips, wet skin and well practiced sensuality.
+On my first day at Hotel Florida there were no window panes on my room's balcony doors , the heaving noise of the city's busy main street below welcoming me to this seaside town and when the night fell ,humid and heavy with a blanket of heat, the sound of whistling men and laughing women reverberating through the dusty neighbourhood.
+Down in the lobby bar, mojitos flow by the double while couples dance the salsa; Latino men and women oozing unbridled hips, wet skin and well practiced sensuality.

 To be honest , I wouldn't have it any other way - I had such a fun time here exploring the streets, meeting people, drinking white rum in all it's incarnations, riding in an old pink car while the sun pounded bleached out neighborhoods and dancing the hot nights away.
 Don't go a changing Cuba Linda!

 Hotel Terrigal (newly renovated)